-This article looks at my personal experience with mental health and wellbeing.
-I don’t really want it to be about me but, as someone who’s not a mental-health or wellbeing expert (and I have to be careful not to use the words interchangeably), sadly it has to be such for it to be positioned as what it is – an example of what a failure to maintain one’s mental wellbeing can result in (plus how to identify and prevent it happening).
+This article looks at my personal experience with mental health and well-being.
+I don’t really want it to be about me but, as someone who’s not a mental health and well-being expert (and I have to be careful not to use the words interchangeably), sadly it has to be such for it to be positioned as what it is – an example of what a failure to maintain one’s mental health and well-being can result in (plus how to identify and prevent it happening).

 In my article, I’m going to explain:

 - What it was like – so you know some of the signs (in the context of yourself, colleagues, friends, or loved ones)

 - What it took to for me to “get better”

 - How it still casts a shadow, such that I continue to use some of the original fixes (and new ones) to help me out

 This mental health and well-being article might sound a pretty-uncomfortable read, but hopefully I’ll also make fun of myself – in a very British, self-deprecating way – as I write it.

 I Just Didn’t See It Coming